scenevr/docs/source/element.md

 });
 ```

+The event object will include the key `point` which is the point at which the player clicked on the object.

 ### collide

 Fired when the user collides with an element.
 Collide events are only sent when a user touches a new element, or jumps in the air and touches an element again.
 Walking across an element will not trigger multiple collide events.
 If an elements physical attributes changes (rotation, scale, position, geometry), the collide event may be re-triggered for this element.
 Collide events are throttled so that moving elements can't cause 60 collision events per second sent to the server.
 Will never fire on elements that have their style set as `collision:none`.
 The event object that is passed in contains a key `player` and a key `normal` that is the vector of the collision normal, in the direction of the player to the element that it collided with.